jbuchbinder/salesforce-wordpress-to-lead/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.0

 WordPress-to-Lead for Salesforce CRM creates a solid integration between your WordPress install(s) and your Salesforce.com account!
-People can enter a contact form on your site, and the lead goes straight into Salesforce CRM: no more copy pasting lead info, no more missing leads: each and every one of them is in Salesforce.com for you to follow up.

 == Description ==